In Entity Framework, we can control how we want to load related data for an entity.

 - Explicit Loading: Loads related entities manually, when the developer decides.

-As expected, each has its advantages and disadvantages, and a suitable scenario where it is appropriate to use one or the other.
+As could not be otherwise, each one has its advantages and disadvantages, and a suitable scenario where it is convenient to use one or the other.

 Let’s look at each of the strategies in detail.